Pre-configuring an Apache Kafka® cluster connection

 - Port range:

-To allow the use of Managed Service for Apache Kafka® API, e.g., to work with Managed Schema Registry, add a rule for incoming traffic:
+To allow the use of Managed Service for Apache Kafka® API, e.g., to work with Managed Schema Registry, add the following inbound rule:

 - Port range: